DSIA

 Practice Vertical

-A set of practice tiers that represent the primary areas of interest of a single professional practice.
+A set of practice tiers that represent a single professional practice’s primary areas of interest.

 Probe